TV Tropes Needs Your Help

 - Atropals are the undead fetuses of unborn gods (colloquially referred to as Undead Aborted God Fetuses).

 - Vampire Mind Flayers suck blood with their tentacles.
 Fortunately (maybe), vampirism destroys most of their intelligence and turns them into animalistic predators.
 Also, alhoon are mind flayer liches.
 They keep all their mental faculties; they need them for spells and psionics.
+On the upside, they suffer from tissue desiccation, so they have to take frequent baths, or drink a bowl of soup.
+So cute!

 - And zombies and skeletons can be made from just about anything that leaves a corpse.
 In fact, many types of undead in 3rd Edition are created though applying a template to an existing creature, so you can wind up with medusa vampires, giant mummies, beholder ghosts, gnoll death knights, and many, many other combinations.